 Spring and fall are the best times to seal a driveway.
 The weather is mild and dry, so your surface won’t be damaged by frost or ice.
 A driveway can be sealed at any time of year, but it’s important to consider weather conditions before deciding on a date for sealing.

 In spring, the ground isn’t frozen or covered in snow—you don’t want to rush out there with jackhammers and begin digging up your driveway when it’s still chilly outside.
 The same goes for fall: if you try to seal your driveway when the first few leaves have started to fall (or even worse—when they’re all on the ground), it’s just going to end up being a total mess.
-Wait for when all the leaves have settled, then you can start cleaning it, and begin your project, or having the professionals do it for you.
+Wait for when all the leaves have settled, then you can start cleaning it, and begin your project, or have the professionals do it for you.

 How often should you have it maintained?